sallen95/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block makes an inline element a block element and vice versa.
+Block makes it take up it's own line while inline does not.
+Block also allows you to do some CSS styling to it that inline doesn't allow.

 3. What are the 4 areas of the box model?